kar-aritra/AI-Powered-Insurance-Policy-Information-Chatbot/README.md

 4. Load multiple PDF documents into the app by following the provided instructions or you can wish not to upload also.

-5. Ask questions in natural language about the loaded PDFs using the chat interface.
+5. Ask questions in natural language about the loaded PDFs using the chat interface or questions can be asked without even uploading the documents .